babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Words for C++.md

 - [Clone VBA Project](https://docs.aspose.com/display/wordscpp/Working+with+VBA+Macros#WorkingwithVBAMacros-CloneVBAProject) or VBA Module.
 - So many more [features](https://docs.aspose.com/display/wordscpp/Developer+Guide).

-## New Features in Version 20.2.0
+## New Features in Version 20.3

-- Support for encrypted documents.
-- Supports Elliptic Curve Digital Signature Algorithm (ECDSA) signatures.
-- Supports field formats when `FieldMergingArgs.Text` is used.
-- Append `VBA` from one document to another using `Document.AppendDocument`.
+- Ability to set different attributes of Shape inside `IFieldMergingCallback.ImageFieldMerging`.
-- Export `w:colFirst` and `w:colLast` properties of `bookmarkStart`.
+- New properties `FindReplaceOptions`.
+- Implemented color change for side faces.
+- Ability to get a column of table by bookmark.
+- Implemented correct contour rendering for volume shapes.

-## Limitations and API Differences in Version 20.2.0
+## Limitations and API Differences in Version 20.3

 Aspose.Words for C++ has some differences as compared to its equivalent .NET version of the API.
-The functionality that is not available in the current release is as follows:
+This section contains information about all such functionality that is not available in the current release.
+The missing features will be added in future releases.

+- The current release does not support:
-- Some cryptography features are not supported, i.e., it cannot verify and sign documents.
+  - Some cryptography features - it cannot verify and sign documents.
   - Downloading remote resources from the Internet.
-- Metered license.
+  - The Metered license.
   - Multipage TIFF format.
   - LINQ and Reporting features.
-- Limited support for database features - C++ does not have a common API for DB like .NET `System.Data`.
+- Limited support for database features - C++ does not have a common API for DB like .Net System.Data.
 - Only supports Microsoft Visual C++ version 2015 or higher and only for the x64 platform.

-For the detailed notes, please visit [Aspose.Words for CPP 20.2 Release Notes](https://docs.aspose.com/display/wordscpp/Aspose.Words+for+CPP+20.2+Release+Notes).
+For the detailed notes, please visit [Aspose.Words for CPP 20.3 Release Notes](https://docs.aspose.com/display/wordscpp/Aspose.Words+for+CPP+20.3+Release+Notes).

 ## Read & Write Word Processing Files